DuaneOBrien/please-stand-by/Outline.md

 # Please Stand By
 ### The Session Will Begin Shortly
-### Click the link that brought you here closer to the session start time
+### Click the original link closer to the session start time